Ron Barassi: Carlton years

-But a resurgent Carlton gave him a dilemma in 1964.
-New president George Harris was desperate to have Barassi at Princes Park, and was willing to offer a lucrative contract if Barassi would cross to Carlton as captain-coach.
-Carlton offered Barassi a chance to test his skills as coach with a professional wage which would help with his children’s education.
+A resurgent Carlton gave him a dilemma in 1964.
+New president George Harris was desperate to have Barassi at Princes Park, and he was willing to offer a lucrative deal for the time – a three-year contract of A£9,000 (equivalent to $151,320 in 2023) plus bonuses — if Barassi would cross to Carlton as captain-coach.
+Carlton offered Barassi a chance to test his skills as coach with a professional wage which would help with his children's education.

 Barassi joined Carlton in 1965.
 On his decision to leave Melbourne, Barassi said that "Inevitably with many decisions in life there will be a downside.
 It is regrettable but you have to get on with things", he said.
-"You have to ensure, as much as possible, that the decision you’ve made turns out right.
-Fortunately it worked out, and I’ll be forever grateful to Carlton for the start they gave me in coaching".
+"You have to ensure, as much as possible, that the decision you've made turns out right.
+Fortunately it worked out, and I'll be forever grateful to Carlton for the start they gave me in coaching."

-Barassi's coaching at Carlton brought them from their lowest ever VFL finish (at the time) to premiers only four years later.
-Drawing from his own experience under Norm Smith, Barassi forced his squad to become more disciplined and committed to the club, and their career.
+Barassi's coaching at Carlton brought them from their lowest-ever VFL finish (at the time) to premiers only four years later.
+Drawing from his own experience under Norm Smith, Barassi forced his squad to become more disciplined and committed to the club—and their career.
 He preached and played a tough brand of football, and asked his charges to play a selfless, team-oriented style.

 In 1968, he guided Carlton to its first premiership in 21 years.
-In mid 1969, he retired from playing but continued as non-playing coach, and in 1970, in front of the biggest ever VFL crowd, he led Carlton to arguably football’s most famous comeback defeating Collingwood who were leading by 44 points at half-time.
+In mid-1969, he retired from playing, he had played one game and torn his hamstring, but continued as non-playing coach, ultimately going down to Richmond in the 1969 VFL Grand Final by 25 points; however, in the 1970 Grand Final, in front of the biggest-ever VFL crowd, he led Carlton to arguably football's most famous comeback by defeating Collingwood, who were leading by 44 points at half-time.

 After the 1971 season, Barassi left the Blues to focus on his business career.
 Despite not having played football since 1969, he signed to play with Port Melbourne in the Victorian Football Association in 1972, but he played only four games before suffering a hamstring injury and retiring.